Hoh Rainforest

 Ira Spring Wetland Loop

-Circling a dense stand of old-growth Sitka Spruce trees growing on a flat watershed, the Ira Spring Wetland Loop is a wonderful introduction to the Peninsula’s ancient forests.
+Circling a dense stand of old-growth Sitka spruce trees growing on a flat watershed, the Ira Spring Wetland Loop is a wonderful introduction to the Peninsula’s ancient forests.
 The loop is situated entirely in Olympic National Forest and leads to the National Park boundary.

 The loop is a short hike and a perfect day-trip alternative to the Bogachiel River Trail, a lengthy (often multi-day) overnight backpacking trek further inland.